ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/go/index.md

 # App in Go

-This page contains a detailed description of the code of a [test app](https://github.com/ydb-platform/ydb-go-examples/tree/master/basic) that uses the {{ ydb-short-name }} [Go SDK](https://github.com/ydb-platform/ydb-go-sdk/v3).
+This page contains a detailed description of the code of a [test app](https://github.com/ydb-platform/ydb-go-examples/tree/master/basic) that uses the {{ ydb-short-name }} [Go SDK v3](https://github.com/ydb-platform/ydb-go-sdk).

 ## Downloading and starting {#download}